 Engaging employees who understand and frequently use social media is the easiest way to establish an initial advocacy group.
 The individuals are more likely to buy into the program as they are already comfortable with using platforms like LinkedIn.

 Develop a content distribution process

 Alongside their own original content, employee advocates should be encouraged to share company posts and updates.
-Establish a process which enables you to easily distribute assets (such as videos, imagery, blog post links etc) along with suggested messaging.
+Establish a process that enables you to easily distribute assets (such as videos, imagery, blog post links, etc) along with suggested messaging.

 Produce a guide

 It’s important to create a guide to help direct your employee advocates.
 Consider the messages you’d like your staff to share; do you want them to help spread company news, talk about products, or give an insight into company life?
 Include example posts to show staff what ‘good’ looks like.

 It’s also important that this guide includes anything topics you’d like your employees to avoid or things they should definitely not say.
 Putting this in place is often one of the key requirements for gaining buy-in across the organisation.